Nsayre/nds-docs/guides/Git.rst

 with the new history you have created.

 Which you use depends on best practices and the philosophy of the project.
-The best practices dictate the previous rule that rebasing should only be performed on commits that you and only you have touched.
 If you believe that commit history should reflect absolute history as it occurred, then rebasing may not be preferred.
 However if you believe that minor discrepencies are worth the added clarity then you may rebase often.

 Resolving Merge Conflicts
 ^^^^^^^^^^^^^^^^^^^^^^^^^